60 Second Lemon Law Assessment™

 That said, Florida used car buyers have other options:

-Learn more about Florida-specific protections in our Florida lemon law requirements guide.
+Learn more about Florida-specific protections in our Florida lemon law requirements guide, or visit our Florida Lemon Law service page for an overview of your rights.

 Michigan’s lemon law (MCL 257.1401-1410) covers new motor vehicles during the manufacturer’s warranty period.
 Used vehicles are not covered under the state lemon law.